ElektraInitiative/libelektra/doc/decisions/3_decided/decision_process.md

 - Changes not changing the decision step or the direction of the decision are not decision PRs.
 - The person merging the decision PR must be someone other than the person that created the decision.
   There is no claim that decisions contain everything that was said.
-  In particular corrections of wrong decision text is, if at all, only visible via git history.
+  In particular corrections of wrong decision text is, if at all, only visible via Git history.
   Rather it is important that decisions:
   - contain everything relevant, and
   - what is written is technically correct.